 Areas of Expertise: ear infections (otitis media), paediatric audiology, hearing loss, Aboriginal children, telehealth, electrophysiology, auditory neuroscience, tinnitus, psychoacoustics, ototoxicity, cochlear implantation, language development, epidemiology, evidence synthesis, Cochrane reviews

-I currently hold an NHMRC Fellowship and have previously been a Raine/Robson Fellow (2019) and a Visiting Fellow to the UK Cochrane Centre at the University of Oxford and maintains a suite of Cochrane reviews examining interventions to treat chronic suppurative otitis media and co-ordinate the 'Cochrane Corner' for the International Journal of Audiology.
+I currently hold an NHMRC Fellowship and have previously been a Raine/Robson Fellow (2019) and a Visiting Fellow to the UK Cochrane Centre at the University of Oxford (2015).
+I maintain a suite of Cochrane reviews examining interventions to treat chronic suppurative otitis media and co-ordinate the 'Cochrane Corner' for the International Journal of Audiology.

 Supervision of research students.

 Guest Lecturer in Clinical Audiology